 The Positive Discipline in Everyday Parenting (PDEP) is a parent support programme aimed at eliminating parents’ use of physical and humiliating punishment.
 It provides parents with a framework for understanding, and responding constructively to, parent-child conflict.
 By increasing parents’ knowledge of child development, their skills in scaffolding children’s learning, and their empathy with children’s emotions, it is expected that PDEP will lead to a significant reduction in punishment and a significant increase in parenting behaviours that promote children’s healthy development.
-It was developed by Dr. Joan E. Durrant together with Save the Children Sweden and is built on two foundational pillars – the elimination of physical and humiliating punishment of children, and the promotion of the rights of all children as outlined in the UN Convention on the Rights of the Child.
-It is theoretically grounded and based on research in neurobiology, cognitive psychology, and emotional regulation.
 It is a universal violence prevention programme and the target group is parents, rather than children, with the aim of shifting parents’ thinking so that they reduce their use of physical and humiliating punishment and increase their use of problem-solving methods that promote children’s healthy development.

 The purpose of this assignment was to conduct an impact evaluation of PDEP, using the 2017 round of PDEP implementation in Kosovo as an example.
 The evaluation’s purposes were to:

 - Gain a better understanding of what behavioural changes the programme brings about and what factors affect the outcomes of the programme;